Cones of divisors on $\mathbb{P}^3$ blown up at eight very general points: Blowup of at eight points

 As shown in \cite[Section 2]{LesOtt16}, $-K_X$ is nef and not semiample with $(-K_X)^3=0$.
 Moreover, a general member $Q$ in the linear system $|{-}\frac{1}{2}K_X|$ is smooth and isomorphic to $\pr^2$ blown up at nine very general points.
 Two general members in $|{-}\frac{1}{2}K_X|$ intersect transversally along a smooth elliptic curve which is the unique member in $|{-}K_Q|$.
-Furthermore, a general member $\Delta\in|{-}K_X|$ is reducible and $(X,\Delta)$ forms a log canonical Calabi-Yau pair.
+Furthermore, a general member $\Delta\in|{-}K_X|$ is reducible and $(X,\Delta)$ forms a log canonical (or more precisely, a dlt) Calabi-Yau pair.